Do you use white or yellow onion in gumbo?

 The darker the roux, the more intense the flavor it brings to the gumbo.
 A darker roux adds a slightly nutty and toasty taste to the dish, which complements the other ingredients and spices used in gumbo.
 It also acts as a thickening agent, giving the gumbo its rich and hearty texture.
 When incorporating the roux into gumbo, it is important to gradually add it to the pot, stirring well to evenly distribute it and prevent clumps.

-See also Does Rice Help Dry Out a Phone
+See also Rice to Dry Out Phone

 To achieve the desired level of darkness in the roux, some recipes may call for cooking the flour and oil mixture for up to an hour.
 However, it’s important to note that the longer the cooking time, the more careful attention is needed to prevent burning.
 Once the roux is made, it can be stored in the refrigerator for future use, making it a convenient addition to any gumbo recipe.